Makikilani Plaza

 No analysis available

-Concrete construction is strongly supported by current MLS data: 8 of 8 listings include CONCRE in construction_materials.
-The public remarks do not mention construction type, but there is no conflicting evidence, so this appears to be a stable building attribute rather than a copy-paste error.
+Concrete construction is strongly supported by the MLS record: 9 of 9 listings include CONCRE in construction_materials.
+None of the public remarks contradict this, and the consistency across all listings suggests this is a stable building characteristic rather than copy-paste error.

 No analysis available